-- (2) Except as provided in subsections (b), (c), (d) and, (e) and (f), any person who has fulfilled the terms of a diversion agreement may petition the district court for the expungement of such diversion agreement and related arrest records if three or more years have elapsed since the terms of the diversion agreement were fulfilled. - (b) Any person convicted of prostitution, as defined in K.S.A.
-21-3512, prior to its repeal, convicted of a violation of K.S.A.
+1 (2) Except as provided in subsection (b), (c) and (d) subsections (b), 2 (c), (d) and (e), any person who has fulfilled the terms of a diversion 3 agreement based on a violation of a city ordinance of this state may 4 petition the court for the expungement of such diversion agreement and 5 related arrest records if three or more years have elapsed since the terms of 6 the diversion agreement were fulfilled.

+7 (b) Any person convicted of the violation of a city ordinance which 8 would also constitute a violation of K.S.A.
+21-3512, prior to its repeal, or 9 a violation of K.S.A.
 2012 Supp.
-21-6419, and amendments thereto, or who entered into a diversion agreement in lieu of further criminal proceedings for such violation, may petition the convicting court for the expungement of such conviction or diversion agreement and related arrest records if: - (1) One or more years have elapsed since the person satisfied the sentence imposed or the terms of a diversion agreement or was discharged from probation, a community correctional services program, parole, postrelease supervision, conditional release or a suspended sentence; and
+21-6419, and amendments thereto, or 10 who entered into a diversion agreement in lieu of further criminal 11 proceedings for such violation, may petition the convicting court for the 12 expungement of such conviction or diversion agreement and related arrest 13 records if:

+(1) One or more years have elapsed since the person satisfied the sentence imposed or the terms of a diversion agreement or was discharged from probation, parole, conditional release or a suspended sentence; and